digitoimistodude/air-light/README.md

 ├── comments.php                    # → Default comments template (can be deleted if not needed)
 ├── css/                            # → CSS files for production (never edit) │   ├── global.css                  # → Unminified, stylefmtd CSS file
-│   └── global.min.css              # → Minified theme CSS, this file is called in functions.php
+│   └── global.min.css              # → Minified theme CSS, this file is called in scripts-styles.php
+│   └── gutenberg.min.css           # → Minified Gutenberg CSS for editor, this file is called in gutenberg.php
 ├── fonts/                          # → Your webfont files
 ├── footer.php                      # → Site footer
 ├── front-page.php                  # → Demo front-page template (not included in wordpress.org version)